Unemployment Benefits and Social Security Disability (SSD) in Illinois

 What Are Unemployment Benefits?

 Unemployment benefits, while federally mandated, are a state-run program.
 Unemployment benefits provide critical payments to those who are out of work and actively seeking new employment.
-In Champaign, there are several requirements you must meet in order to qualify for unemployment benefits.
+In Central Illinois, there are several requirements you must meet in order to qualify for unemployment benefits.
 First, your past earnings must meet certain minimum thresholds.
 Typically, this means that within the past 15 months, you must have made at least $1,600, and $440 of that must have come from at least one quarter of a year.

 Additionally, you must be unemployed through no fault of your own.
 Typically, you will be eligible for unemployment if you’re laid off or fired, though you won’t be eligible for unemployment benefits if you’re fired for theft or committing a felony.